laxmanpokhrel/xmanscript-has-error-boundary/readme.md

 The errorComponent provided will be rendered whenever there is an error in your components wrapped by hasErrorBoundary.

 The default error component looks like this:
 ![default error component](./src/assets/img/default_error_component.png "")

+ Note: For `typescript` projects if you want to type the return type of `hasErrorBoundary`, it is typed as `GoodComponent`.

 Happy Coding 🚀.